jcrawford/jcrawford.github.io/content/posts/2025/06/how-footwear-changed-fashion-forever-91.md

 ---
-slug: "how-footwear-changed-fashion-forever-91"
+slug: how-footwear-changed-fashion-forever-91
-title: "How Footwear Changed Fashion Forever"
+title: How Footwear Changed Fashion Forever
+excerpt: >-
-excerpt: "Explore the fascinating world of footwear and discover how it can transform your approach to fashion.
-Learn practical tips and insights from experts."
+  Explore the fascinating world of footwear and discover how it can transform your approach to fashion.
+Learn practical tips and insights from experts.
-featuredImage: "/images/content/how-footwear-changed-fashion-forever-91/featured.jpg"
+featuredImage: /images/content/how-footwear-changed-fashion-forever-91/featured.jpg
-category: "work"
-tags: ["work", "style", "trends", "designer"]
+tags:
+  - work
+  - style
+  - trends
+  - designer
-author: "joseph-crawford"
+author: joseph-crawford
-publishedAt: "2025-06-12"
+publishedAt: '2025-06-12'
-updatedAt: "2025-06-12"
+updatedAt: '2025-06-12'
 ---

 In today's world, footwear represents more than just a trend—it's a fundamental shift in how we approach fashion.
 Understanding the nuances and deeper meaning behind this concept can transform your perspective and enrich your experience.